Jsunseri/vs_paper/README.md

     early enrichment and normalized early enrichment; the user can specify the ratio but it defaults to 1%

-    + auc_stripplot.py create by-target stripplots of AUC, was basically a one-off that I didn't end up using
+    + auc_stripplot.py creates by-target stripplots of AUC, was basically a one-off that I didn't end up using

     + correlation_summary.py computes correlations between predictions for